firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 ```

-When connecting your external table to AWS Glue, we create the columns automatically using the same logic as described above.

 ### Step 2&ndash;create a fact or dimension table

 Create a fact or dimension table that defines a column of the same `ARRAY(TEXT)` type that you defined in the external table in step 1.
 The example below demonstrates this for a fact table.